AmpelProject/Ampel-core/docs/sphinx/installing.rst

   No dependencies to install or update

   Installing the current project: ampel-ztf (0.7.1-alpha.9)

-.. note:: Ensure that you have *all* the Ampel core packages cloned in sibling directories before this step.
-If you were missing e.g. ampel-photometry, it would be installed from PyPI, which would also install its dependencies like ampel-core from PyPI.

 You can verify that all packages were installed in editable mode like this::